sitrox/schemacop/README_V3.md

 #### Options

 * `cast_str`
   When set to `true`, this node also accepts strings that can be casted to a symbol.
+Blank strings will be treated equally as `nil`.

 #### Examples